lukebuehler/azimuth-cli/README.md

    * `management-proxy` - Sets the management proxy address for the points.
    * `network-key` - Sets the network keys for the points, which is required to be able to boot the Urbit.
    * `transfer` - Transfers the point to a target address or the wallet files.
+   * `transfer-proxy` - Sets the transfer proxy address for the points.

 ### Examples
 #### Spawn, Set Network Keys, and Transfer to Master Ticket on Azimuth (L1)